psychemedia/middle-english-romances/sir-orfeo.md

 He knew the harp, and said, " Say now,
 Minstrel, as thou hast fear of Hell,
 Where gottest thou thy harp, and how?
-I pray thee haste and quickly tell ! "
+I pray thee haste and quickly tell! "
 " Lord," quoth he, " in a desert fell
 As I was wandering one morn,
 I found within a dismal dell